 The threat of foreign currency and trade restrictions hangs heavily over romantic, cosmopolitian Tangier.
 Last?

-The threat of foreign currency and trade restrictions hangs heavily over romantic, cosmopolitian Tangier.
+Background: The threat of foreign currency and trade restrictions hangs heavily over romantic, cosmopolitian Tangier.
 Last month a Moroccan Government decree revoked Tangier's charter as a free port; the city retains its trading freedom for another 6 months, and will then receive new status.

 Meanwhile the many foreign banks on Boulevard Pasteur - the main street, - the money changers of famous Cambio Street, and Tangier's community of tax-evading traders face a gloomy feature.
 Most of the banks are expected to close because of the change of status.
 The money chargers and tax free traders are also expecting to be hard hit when Tangier becomes integrated with Morocco's economy.
 The city's floating population of criminals fleeing from Interpel, the international police organization, will be deprived of one of their safest havens.